What Does A Millwright Do?

 They perform these duties in factories, power plants, and construction sites.

-Millwrights are also responsible for the creation of maintenance plans to keep the machines running as efficiently as possible.
-They can also be called in on an emergency basis if equipment breaks unexpectedly.
-They can help get the machine repaired and running again, helping to reduce downtime for the company.
+Millwrights are also responsible for the creation of maintenance plans to keep the machine components running as efficiently as possible.

 Typically, Millwrights are employed on a contractual basis and may spend only a few days or weeks at a single site.

-Find out What To Look For In A Millwright to keep your equipment, and company, running optimally.
+Find out What To Look For In A Millwright to keep your equipment and company running optimally.

 What Does A Millwright Do?

-• Replace defective parts of machinery as needed
+- Replace defective parts of machinery as needed

-• Adjust and align moving parts
+- Adjust and align moving parts

-• Take apart existing machinery to clear floor space for new machinery
+- Take apart existing machinery to clear floor space for new machinery

-• Relocating existing machinery and equipment
+- Relocating existing machinery and equipment

-Millwrights have to be highly skilled workers.
+Construction millwrights have to be highly skilled workers.

-Breaking down a machine is usually as complicated as putting it together, if not more so, because each part of the machine has to be carefully taken apart, categorized, and packaged for shipping.
+Breaking down a machine is usually as complicated as putting it together, if not more so because each part of the machine has to be carefully taken apart, categorized, and packaged for shipping.

 Millwrights use a variety of hand tools like hammers and levels and equipment for welding, brazing, and cutting.